cemu-project/Cemu/BUILD.md

 ### Installing brew

+To install the dependencies required to build Cemu, you will need to install Homebrew package manager first.
+You can do this by running the following command in your terminal:

 1. `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 2. Set up the Homebrew shell environment:
    - **On an Apple Silicon Mac:** eval `"$(/opt/homebrew/bin/brew shellenv)"`